lemois-1337/karlsen-desktop/docs/applets.md

-# KDX Applets
+# Karlsen Desktop Applets

-KDX provides a miniature framework that enables you to easily create an NWJS window within KDX that has access to KDX configuration.
+Karlsen Desktop provides a miniature framework that enables you to easily create an NWJS window within Karlsen Desktop that has access to the configuration.

-This is an equivalent to a NodeJs application with a web interface that receives KDX + Kaspa Application Stack configuration on startup.
+This is an equivalent to a NodeJs application with a web interface that receives Karlsen Desktop + Karlsen Application Stack configuration on startup.

-Applets can be located within the KDX application folder inside `apps` subfolder or symlinked to this location.
+Applets can be located within the Karlsen Desktop application folder inside `apps` subfolder or symlinked to this location.
 Alternatively applets can be configured to run from a custom location via configuration settings.

 ## Configuration Settings

-The following applet configuration settings can should be created inside of KDX module configuration settings (located in the *Settings tab*) or can be placed inside the `"kdx"` property of `packaje.json` manifest file if located within the apps folder:
+The following applet configuration settings can should be created inside of Karlsen Desktop module configuration settings (located in the *Settings tab*) or can be placed inside the `"karlsen-desktop"` property of `packaje.json` manifest file if located within the apps
+folder:

 ```json
 {